Man Admits Robbing Banks in East Haven and Windsor Locks While on Federal Supervised Release

 According to court documents and statements made in court, on October 29, 2019, Bornman drove a female accomplice to the Citizens Bank located at 430 Foxon Boulevard in East Haven.
 While Bornman waited outside, his accomplice entered the bank wearing a disguise and a red wig, approached a teller, and demanded money.
 The teller handed over approximately $1,003.

-On January 27, 2020, Bornman drove a male accomplice to the People’s United Bank located at 20 Main Street in East Windsor.
+On January 27, 2020, Bornman drove a male accomplice to the People’s United Bank located at 20 Main Street in Windsor Locks.
 While Bornman waited outside, his accomplice entered the bank, approached a teller and showed a note demanding money.
 The teller hand over approximately $1,056.
 Bornman’s car was captured on surveillance video from a nearby business.

 In June 2001, Bornman was sentenced in Hartford federal court to 235 months of imprisonment, followed by five years of supervised release, for bank robbery and firearm possession offenses.
 He was released from prison in October 2018.